 The United Nations Environment Programme estimated in 2006 that every square mile of ocean contains 46,000 pieces of floating plastic.

 Scientists estimate that every year at least 1 million seabirds and 100,000 marine mammals and sea turtles die when they entangle themselves in plastic pollution or ingest it.
 Some of these compounds found in plastic have been found to alter hormones or have other potential human health effects.

-This unique scheme of work for Key Stage 2 introduces students to ocean plastics and inspires them to enact change in their communities.
+This free unit for primary school (ages 7-11, Key Stage 2) introduces students to the issue of plastic pollution and inspires them to enact change in their communities.